amacfie/amacfie.github.io/_posts/2016-10-26-approximate_solomonoff_induction.md

 predictions if we approximate $$m$$.
 The question is, how?
-We could consider approximation algorithms for $$m$$, or approximation algorithms for a computable bounded version $$m^t$$.
+We could consider approximation algorithms for $$m$$, or approximation algorithms for a computable resource-bounded version $$m^t$$.
 Usually approximation algorithms are analyzed according to their error ratios, but for approximating $$m$$ we could also look at [statistical distance](https://en.wikipedia.org/wiki/Statistical_distance).
-Alternatively, we could approximate Kolmogorov complexity, and use that to approximate $m$.
+Alternatively, we could approximate Kolmogorov complexity (or a resource-bounded version), and use that to approximate $$m$$.
-Or we could restrict the class of programs to search through.
+Or we could restrict the class of programs to search through according to something other than resource bounds.
 We could even consider programs which return approximately matching strings.
+At least some of these notions of approximation lead to trivial optimal solutions, so they can't all be right.
-If we somehow boil these down into a single error function, then we can, say, search for polynomial time algorithms which minimize the error.
+If we somehow boil these approaches down into a single error function, then we can, say, search for polynomial time algorithms which minimize the error.
 But until we decide what to optimize, the Solomonoff prior doesn't say anything useful about how to make optimal predictions.